 - When there are issues with a coding style that can be handled by developing a coding style guide and sticking to it.

 - When there are non-functional requirement issues where the code violates an NFR restraint.

-When you left these essential things unaddressed, it can be resulted in:
+When you leave these essential things unaddressed, it can result in:

 - Reduced agility

 - The higher total cost of ownership